 We just need to be a little observant to notice that different people have radically different soul ages.
 There is no time in one lifetime to grow from the most ignorantly behaving person to the wisest sage.
 If we can set aside our overly intellectual compass for a moment we will notice that this can be taken as evidence that our lives are much, much longer and richer than only this lifetime.

-It takes more than one lifetime on the physical plane for all of the nonsense we have learned to take for truth and fear to be eliminated from the psyche.
+It takes more than one lifetime on the physical plane for all of the nonsense we have learned to take for truth to be eliminated from the psyche.

 The focus of spiritual work is this lifetime alone, certainly, or to be more specific, this moment alone.
 How could it be otherwise?
 This is it.
 But the notion that only this one lifetime is available to allow us to go from immaturity and stupidity all the way to Love, Truth and Beauty is not realistic.